MARN-5895/Website/assignments/01/README.md

     ssh NetID@login.storrs.hpc.uconn.edu

-where NetID is your UConn username.
-Now you landed in you home directory on an Storrs HPC access node.
+Where NetID is your UConn username.
+Now you are landed in you home directory on an Storrs HPC access node.
 To check that, you can type the command `pwd` (print current directory), which should return:

     /home/NetID/